charmed-kubernetes/kubernetes-docs/pages/k8s/aws-integration.md

 ## AWS K8S Storage

 The `aws-k8s-storage` charm moves the AWS specific functions of the EBS csi-driver out-of-tree.
-Using this charm, the drivers are installed as workloads in the kubernetes cluster instead of as natural code paths of the kubernetes binaries.
+Using this charm, the drivers are installed as workloads in the Kubernetes cluster instead of as natural code paths of the Kubernetes binaries.

 ## AWS Cloud Provider